NLnetLabs/unbound-manual/source/developer/libunbound-tutorial/lookup-threads.rst

-.. _doc_libunbound_lookup_threads:

 Lookup from Threads
 ===================

 This example shows how to use libunbound from a threaded program.
-It is a modification of the example program from the :ref:`doc_libunbound_setup_context` section.
+It is a modification of the example program from the :doc:`setup-context` section.
 It creates two threads and resolves from both threads.

 This example uses ``pthreads``, and assumes that libunbound was compiled with threading enabled (which is the default, if ``pthreads`` can be found).
 To